 To understand how they did this, the facts of the case must be examined.
 Per the research done by theintell.com, Robert P. Hoopes would arrive to an office building in an unmarked Lower Southampton Township Police car, exchange the false documents for $100,000 cash, and bring the money back to the car (where John I. Waltman and Bernard T. Rafferty would be waiting).
 From there, Waltman and Rafferty would go to the Philadelphia Credit Union to deposit the money—after paying Hoopes and pocketing their own cuts—into the Raff’s Consulting LLC accounts.
 The operation lasted from June 2015 to November of 2016 with the trio laundering $400,000 between June and August of 2016—earning $80,000 in laundering fees (Philadelphia.cbslocal.com).

 Because of their crimes, the FBI was forced to get involved and finally caught them in an undercover sting.
 The three will each face one count of conspiracy to commit money laundering, and three counts of money laundering.
 District Judge John I. Waltman has been suspended without pay, with the other two removed from their positions.

-Kesha is an accounting student at the Feliciano School of Business, Montclair State University, Class of 2019.
+Brennan is a sports management and marketing major at the Stillman School of Business, Seton Hall University, Class of 2019.